 when you start the App Engine standard local server

-In the Eclipse Preferences dialog, the Google Cloud Tools setting shows the Cloud SDK configuration.
-When the Choose SDK checkbox is clear, then Cloud Tools for Eclipse is managing the SDK.
+In the Eclipse Preferences dialog, the Google Cloud Tools setting shows the gcloud CLI configuration.
+When the Choose SDK checkbox is clear, then Cloud Tools for Eclipse is managing the gcloud CLI.

-To pick a Cloud SDK from your local file system:
+To pick a gcloud CLI from your local file system:

 In the Eclipse Preferences dialog, select Google Cloud Tools.